frontenddogma/rote-learning-html-css/manuscript/html.md

 # HTML {#toc-html}

-This section covers HTML as per [the living standard](https://html.spec.whatwg.org/multipage/) in <!-- @@ -->July 2024.
+This section covers HTML as per [the living standard](https://html.spec.whatwg.org/multipage/) in <!-- @@ -->June 2024.
 Elements from earlier HTML specifications and proprietary elements are not included.

 ## Elements